MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

     leave any of the password fields blank, no password will be required for those activities.
 See *Passwords* for more information.

+  > [!NOTE]
-*To use the credit limit override approval workflow in Sales Order Processing, don’t enter a password for the Exceed Credit Limit field.*
+  > To use the credit limit override approval workflow in Sales Order Processing, don’t enter a password for the Exceed Credit Limit field.

 1. Specify whether to apply credit memos, returns, and payments by due date or document number when you automatically apply.
 See *Apply preferences* for